-Harold Pinter is a
+Harold Pinter is a serious

-can only serve to enhance his already enviable
+serve to enhance his already enviable reputation.

 He even lent his name to an adjective, Pinteresque, implying typical of his style.
 A style which while indebted to several traditions existent within the literary avant-garde prior to his initial success, yet remains enormously distinctive.
 And among those traditions one might include the Dadaist, Surrealist and Absurdist movements in the arts, all of which were birthed in Paris.
 But these were preceded by a kind of snickering nihilistic humour that thrived in Parisian avant garde circles towards the end of the 19th Century, and which has been termed "L'Esprit fumiste", of which Alfred Jarry, author of the infamous King Ubu (1896) was perhaps the quintessence.